rohittiwarirvt/autologout/README.txt

 Finally, this module provides a block that displays the h,m,s left in this session (hours minutes seconds).
 It can be enabled in Admin > blocks and the title of the block can be set in the standard settings page.
+This block is only displayed if you have the countdowntimer module installed.

 If a policy settings means a user is not subject to autologout (in a role of Exclude or By user and user set in profile not to autologout) then the